 As required by Section 143(3) of the Act, we report that:

-(f) On the basis of the written representations received from the directors as on 31st March 2023 taken on record by the Board of
+(f) Based on the written representations received from the directors as on 31st March 2025, taken on record by the

-(g) With respect to the adequacy of the internal financial controls over financial reporting of the Company and the operating
+(g) For the adequacy of the internal financial controls over financial reporting of the Company and the operating

 effectiveness of such controls, refer to our separate Report in "Annexure A”.

-(h) With respect to the other matters to be included in the Auditor's Report in accordance with Rule 11 of the Companies (Audit and
+(h) Concerning the other matters to be included in the Auditor's Report by Rule 11 of the Companies (Audit and

 i.
 The Company has disclosed the impact of pending litigations on its financial position in its financial statements.

 ii.
-The Company did not have any long-term contracts including derivative contracts for which there were any material foreseeable
+The Company did not have any long-term contracts, including derivative contracts, for which there were any

 iii.
-There has been no delay in transferring amounts, required to be transferred, to the investor education and protection fund by
+There has been no delay in transferring amounts required to be transferred to the investor education and

 Membership Number: 125080W